 Does it automatically renew?

-Students who meet the minimum 24-hour credits and the 2.2 GPA will automatically receive the award for the next academic year (Brooks scholars need to maintain a cumulative GPA of 2.5 or higher).
+Students who meet the minimum 24-hour credits and the 2.2 GPA will automatically receive the award for the next academic year (Brooks scholars will need to maintain a cumulative GPA of 2.5 or higher).

 If I become a resident, will I still receive the scholarship?

-If you apply and are approved for in-state residency, the award will no longer be offered as an out-of-state waiver, but as a $2,500 in state scholarship.
+If you apply and are approved for in-state residency, the award will no longer be offered as an out-of-state waiver, but as a $2,500 in-state scholarship.

 Why should I go to CASE?

 You should come to CASE to better equip yourself for success in college and to understand and engage with opportunities offered at Mizzou.
 Students gain access to a community through interaction with like people with similar backgrounds and experiences.

 Do I need to be an underrepresented minority student to interact with and visit the office?

 No. While CASE primarily works with the underrepresented population, it is designed to serve all students regardless of race, sexual orientation, religion, gender, ability, or cultural heritage.

 Are there certain resources and materials in the office that students can use?